nikunjachoure/Movie-Database-Report/README.md

 ### Creating clickable buttons
 - Step 20 : Add a navigation button ("Right arrow"), which when clicked will take you to the next consecutive page.
 Add a hovering effects, action and appropriate tooltip.
 - Step 21 : Create a custom Control Panel
-    - Create a custom icon using powerpoint (or you can donwload any relevant icon)
+    - Create a custom icon using powerpoint (or you can download any relevant icon)
     - Add a rectangle and format it to match the theme
     - Add 5 buttons (4 for each page and one to close the Control Panel)
     - Add 5 slicers along with the buttons